Westmoreland Manor administrator out, replacement named

 The private company that manages Westmoreland Manor has hired a new administrator to oversee day-to-day operations at the county-owned nursing home.

-Premier Healthcare Resources, the Penn Township-based firm that was paid more than $586,000 last year to run the 408-bed facility in Hempfield, replaced John Austin, the nursing home’s manager who had been on the job since 2016.
+Premier Healthcare Resources, the Penn Township-based firm that was paid more than $586,000 last year to run the 408-bed facility in Hempfield, this week replaced John Austin, the nursing home’s manager who had been on the job since 2016.

 Westmoreland County commissioners announced that Angela Knauff was named as the facility’s new administrator.
 Knauff, according to a resume on file with the county, has more than 26 years experience as a nurse and administrator having served at numerous nursing home facilities in the region.

 Neither Austin nor Knauff could be reached for comment on Friday.

 Premier Healthcare officials referred all questions about the change to Commissioner Gina Cerilli, who said the management switch was a mutual decision between the private company and county officials.

 “We decided to change directors and go in a new direction.
 I won’t go into reasons for the change but it was a joint decision,” Cerilli said.